Traditional Medical roles, a mis-match

 are off site references, save where noted

-Like many people with chronic problems, or permanent disability, we with FM, often find that we are often outright discriminated against or dismissed by medical professionals.The whole situation is a major source of fustration for both sides.
+Like many people with chronic problems or permanent disability, we with FM, often find that we are often outright discriminated against or dismissed by medical professionals.The whole situation is a major source of frustration for both sides.
 In fact, it can be an outright war between us.
-The reason is mainly due in my opinon and that of professionals, to how most current day medicine is practiced.
+The reason is mainly due in my opinion and that of professionals, to how most current day medicine is practiced.

 "The old model or so called, acute care model, is where the patient presents a list of problems, the doctor makes a diagnosis, and then tells the patient what to do to get well ( take these meditations, change life style habits etc.) and the patient is expected to comply, and therefore, get better.
 They are in effect, cured.
 This is called the traditional role, where the patient is passive and just "does what they are told".
 "Traditional medical models best apply to those who conform to the "sick role," that is, patients who temporarily discontinue their usual roles, and resume them when they improve. " Deborah A. Barrett"